dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 The middleware is capable of reacting to quality value (qvalue, `q`) weighting when sent by the client to prioritize compression schemes.
 For more information, see [RFC 7231: Accept-Encoding](https://tools.ietf.org/html/rfc7231#section-5.3.4).

-Most compression algorithms are subject to a tradeoff between compression speed and the effectiveness of the compression. *Effectiveness* in this context refers to the size of the output after compression.
+Compression algorithms are subject to a tradeoff between compression speed and the effectiveness of the compression. *Effectiveness* in this context refers to the size of the output after compression.
 The smallest size is achieved by the most *optimal* compression.
 The Gzip compression provider defaults to the fastest compression level, which might not produce the most efficient compression.
 If the most efficient compression is desired, the middleware can be configured for optimal compression.

 The headers involved in requesting, sending, caching, and receiving compressed content are described below.